Wellington House: Organizational changes

-A block of flats now sits on the same spot where the original Wellington House once stood.
+A block of flats took the name, and now sits on the same spot where the original Wellington House once stood.

 Because the government was worried that the lack of coordination between propaganda efforts might be negatively affecting the war effort, after January 1916 the Bureau's activities were subsumed under the Foreign Office.
 In addition, the Neutral Press Committee was merged into the News Department at the Home Office.

 In February 1917 the government established a Department of Information, reporting directly to the Prime Minister.
 John Buchan was promoted to Lieutenant Colonel and put in charge of it at an annual salary of £1,000.
 At this point, the News Department, the Neutral Press Committee, and Wellington House were merged into Buchan's command.
 Masterman retained responsibility for books, pamphlets, photographs and war art, while T. L. Gilmour was responsible for telegraph communications, radio, newspapers, magazines and the cinema.

 In early 1918 it was decided that a senior government figure should take over responsibility for propaganda and on 4 March Lord Beaverbrook, owner of the Daily Express newspaper, was made Minister of Information.
 Masterman was placed beneath him as Director of Publications, and John Buchan as Director of Intelligence.
 Lord Northcliffe, owner of The Times and the Daily Mail, was put in charge of propaganda aimed at enemy nations, while Robert Donald, editor of the Daily Chronicle, was made director of propaganda aimed at neutral nations.
 Following the announcement, in February 1918, Lloyd George was accused of creating this new system to gain control over Fleet Street's leading figures.

 The newly minted department under Viscount Northcliffe was the Department of Propaganda in Enemy Countries, more commonly known as "Crewe House," which operated for the roughly 8 months through to the end of the war, and was later reestablished as "Electra House," under Campbell Stuart after intelligence of German rearmament reached the desk of Neville Chamberlain.

 The ministry was dissolved on 31 December 1918.